kubernetes/kubernetes/docs/design/persistent-storage.md

 ### tl;dr

-Two new kinds:
+Two new API kinds:

 A `PersistentVolume` is created by a cluster admin and is a piece of persistent storage exposed as a volume.
 It is analogous to a node.

 A `PersistentVolumeClaim` is a user's request for a persistent volume to use in a pod.
 It is analogous to a pod.

-One new component:
+One new system component:

-`PersistentVolumeManager` watches for new volumes to manage in the system.
+`PersistentVolumeManager` watches for new volumes to manage in the system, analogous to the node controller.
 The volume manager also watches for claims by users and binds them to available volumes.

 Kubernetes makes no guarantees at runtime that the underlying storage exists or is available.
 High availability is left to the storage provider.